UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Introduction

-To examine this premise, we introduce \textbf{\bench{}}, a benchmark designed to evaluate how effectively models translate abstract reasoning into visual generation~(Sec.\ref{sec:benchmark}). \bench{} emphasizes reasoning-driven generation and covers diverse tasks.
-It contains $2{,}000$ manually annotated instances spanning five reasoning-centric categories: \textsc{Code}, \textsc{Arithmetic}, \textsc{Spatial}, \textsc{Attribute}, and \textsc{Text} reasoning~(Fig.~\ref{fig:task_example}).
-In each instance, models must infer an implicit visual target through multi-step reasoning and then realize the resulting plan in pixels, allowing \bench{} to isolate the visual executability of intermediate reasoning traces
+To this end, we introduce \bench{}, a benchmark that utilizes reasoning-guided image generation as a testbed for diagnosing cross-modal alignment in UMMs~(Sec.~\ref{sec:benchmark}). \bench{} focuses on reasoning-centric generation and contains $2{,}000$ manually annotated instances with verifiable evaluation criteria, spanning five task categories: \textsc{Code}, \textsc{Arithmetic}, \textsc{Spatial}, \textsc{Attribute}, and \textsc{Text} reasoning~(Fig.~\ref{fig:task_example}).
+In each instance, models must infer an implicit visual target through multi-step reasoning and then synthesize the result visually.

-To enable rigorous diagnosis, we develop the \bench{} Evaluation Toolkit, an open-source framework that automates the assessment of reasoning-guided visual generation~(Sec.\ref{sec:evaluation}).
-Beyond relying solely on holistic metrics, the toolkit implements a controlled ablation protocol that varies the information retained from the reasoning process.
-Specifically, it compares $3$ settings: \emph{direct generation} from the original prompt, \emph{reasoning-guided generation} retaining the full reasoning context, and \emph{de-contextualized generation} discarding intermediate thoughts and conditions only on the final refined prompt~(Fig.~\ref{fig:pipeline}).
-This design separates gains attributable to better reasoning from degradation caused by contextual interference.
+To enable rigorous diagnosis, we develop the \bench{} Evaluation Toolkit~(Sec.~\ref{sec:evaluation}).
+Specifically, it compares three settings: \emph{direct generation} from the original prompt, \emph{reasoning-guided generation} with textual reasoning for image generation, and \emph{de-contextualized generation}, which conditions only on the extracted refined prompt part of textual reasoning~(Fig.~\ref{fig:pipeline}).
+In principle, the latter two settings preserve the same visual semantics intended by the model.
+This design provides a controlled framework to evaluate whether the intended visual semantics encoded in textual reasoning are faithfully reflected in visual generation.

-We evaluate $8$ UMMs on \bench{}~(Sec.\ref{sec:experiments}).
-Across tasks, we find that faithfully converting abstract reasoning into pixel-level outputs remains challenging even for the strongest models~(Bagel).
-More importantly, our ablations reveal a consistent and counter-intuitive trend: \emph{de-contextualized generation} often outperforms reasoning-guided generation by a substantial margin. \textit{\textbf{This suggests that explicit reasoning traces often hinder execution instead of guiding it, acting as distracting contextual interference.}}

-However, our diagnosis reveals that the issue is not simply that UMMs fail to reason~(Sec.\ref{sec:discussion}).
-In many cases, UMMs can generate reasoning traces that correctly specify target visual requirements.
-This gives rise to a \textit{Reasoning Paradox}: reasoning helps the model identify what should be generated, yet retaining intermediate thoughts in the context paradoxically hinders performance.
-Through further observation, we find that reasoning traces include extraneous tokens, such as intermediate outcomes and exploratory attempts.
-For UMMs where visual tokens interact with textual tokens through a unfied architecture, this extraneous noise could introduce in-context interference and weakens the useful signal for image generation, as evidenced by the performance gap between reasoning-guided and de-contextualized generation in Sec.~\ref{sec:experiments}.